The Ethics Curriculum

 Learn about disclosure, release of information, and confidentiality under HIPPA.

-Decision Making with Seriously ill Adolescents - Peter Wolf, LCSW
+Decision Making with Seriously ill Adolescents - Wolf

 Mr. Wolf discusses the rights of children to know their diagnosis and who legally has the right to tell the child.
 He explains how a therapist could intervene and help the child make decisions he or she is able to make.